 Handwashing and the Food Industry

+Hand hygiene adherence system.
 When you go to a restaurant bathroom, you will often see a sign that states “employees must wash hands before returning to work”.
 All you can do is hope that employees are following this rule.
 Even so, in 2014 Jimmy Kimmel made a skit about how most Americans don’t wash their hands properly.
 It is recommended you should wash your hands for 20 seconds based on CDC guidelines.
 He invited One Republic to create a handwashing song that lasts just the right amount of time for you to sing while washing your hands.
 You can watch the skit here.

-However, there is no way to ensure that the hands won’t be contaminated from the bathroom, back into the kitchen.
+However, there is no way to ensure that the hands won’t be contaminated from the bathroom, and back into the kitchen.
 Unclean hands can pass illnesses to both the food, the surfaces, and the tools in restaurants.
 The World Health Organization found that 600 million individuals suffer from foodborne diseases every year and 7.5% of all deaths annually are due to foodborne illnesses.
-According to Fortune Magazine, food contamination costs the USA economy a shocking 55.5 billion dollars a year in sick days and lost productivity alone.
+According to Fortune Magazine, food contamination costs the US economy a shocking 55.5 billion dollars a year in sick days and lost productivity alone.
 Handwashing protocols must be followed strictly to truly have the upper hand in the fight against hand-borne pathogens.

 When food workers use the restroom, they should always wash their hands in the restroom sink and then wash them again at a handwashing sink before continuing their duties.
 This practice is called double handwashing.
 Double handwashing helps make sure that the germs and bacteria that may have been picked up between the restroom and the kitchen, don’t make it to the food consumed by the customer.
 Double handwashing acts as an insurance policy preventing dangerous pathogens.
 This practice helps protect the hands of those who are preparing food as well as the customer from foodborne illness.